 Little Italy is also home to the iconic Coit Tower which means you can park in the Little Italy area and walk to the Tower.
 Standing 64 metres tall and located in Pioneer Park, the Coit Tower provides the perfect birdseye panoramic view of the Bay.

-Take a stroll and experience the comfort of beautiful Italian heritage throughout this North Beach neighbourhood.
+Take a stroll and experience the comfort of beautiful Italian heritage throughout this North Beach neighborhood.
 Kick back after a day of sightseeing at one of the many authentic Italian-style eateries, such as the Vesuvio Cafe Bar or the famous Stinking Rose.

 31. China Town

 This region is iconic and simply a must-see destination during your visit.
-Enter China Town through the iconic Dragon’s Gate and take a walk around while sampling marvellous traditional foods, such as Dim sum and other baked goods.
+Enter China Town through the iconic Dragon’s Gate and take a walk around while sampling marvelous traditional foods, such as Dim sum and other baked goods.

 If you are more inclined to view museums and landmarks, then Chinatown has got you covered.
 Visit the Tin How Temple, dedicated to the Chinese goddess of the sea, or pay a visit to the Fortune Cookie Factory where different festivals take place throughout the year.

 Quench your thirst at the very quirky Li Po Cocktail lounge and for a non-alcoholic beverage.
 You can sample quality tea from Taiwan and China, at the Red Blossom Tea Company.